 in each of us is as if God was an ocean and we were the waves, or as if God was the sun and we were the rays of sunlight and

-Alistair: You were right to call this experience of God profoundly mysteious, I do not remember
+Alistair: You were right to call this experience of God profoundly mysterious, I do not remember

-being conscious of anything but the faintest glimmmerings of a sense of God dwelling in me
+being conscious of anything but the faintest glimmerings of a sense of God dwelling in me

 and in other people and being present in all life, though I do believe it is true.
 The model of